Terms in bold are defined in the Glossary of the Instructions for Form 990.

-In general, do not report negative numbers, but use -0- instead of a negative number, unless the instructions otherwise
+In general, don't report negative numbers, but use -0- instead of a negative number, unless the instructions otherwise

 provide.
-Report revenue and expenses separately and do not net related items, unless otherwise provided.
+Report revenue and expenses separately and don't net related items, unless otherwise provided.

 Inclusion of activities and items of disregarded entities and joint ventures.

 An organization must report on its Form 990 all of the revenues, expenses, assets, liabilities, and net assets or

 of which it is the sole member, and must report on its Form 990 its share of all such items of a joint venture

 or other investment or arrangement treated as a partnership for federal income tax purposes.
 This includes passive investments.

 In addition, the organization generally must report activities of a disregarded entity or a joint venture

 on the appropriate parts or schedules of Form 990.
 For special instructions about the treatment of disregarded entities and